 What is a Telecommuter?

+What are the pros and cons of telecommuting?
 Many employees today have found a way to skip the drive to work and still earn a decent income by working as a telecommuter.
-Technology has allowed companies to be a bit more flexible about the standard office hours or abandon the office altogether.
-Telecommuting may seem a bit extreme but the concept is steadily rising in popularity.
+Technology has allowed companies to offer a more flexible work schedule rather than the standard office work hours or abandon the office altogether.
+Telecommuting positions may seem a bit extreme but the concept is steadily rising in popularity.
+Most telecommuting jobs allow for a flexible work schedule and provide job satisfaction.

 What is Telecommuting?

-A telecommuter is an employee that has an arrangement with their employer that allows them to work from home.
-Some positions are completely remote and only require the employee to have a computer and phone to complete the necessary tasks outside of the office.
-Other jobs only require their employees to travel to the office for meetings or special tasks.
-More and more companies are allowing their employees to work remotely in an effort to be more eco-friendly and to save money among many other different reasons.
+What is the difference between a telecommuter vs remote worker?
+What is a virtual job?
+A telecommuter is an employee that has an arrangement with their employer that allows them to have a work from home job.
+Employees telecommute from a remote location in relation to the company’s office.
+Typically remote workers are not geographically as close to their main brick and mortar office.
+Some positions have completely remote work and only require the employee to have a computer and phone to complete the necessary tasks outside of the office.
+Other telecommuting jobs only require their employees to travel to the office for meetings or special tasks.
+More and more companies are allowing telecommuters and remote workers in an effort to be more eco-friendly and to save money among many other different reasons.

 Benefits of Telecommuting

-Employees also benefit from these types of arrangements because they get the option to choose their working environment.
+Employees also have several benefits from these types of arrangements because they get the option to choose their working environment.
 Whether they work from their couch, a library, or coffee shop, they can be comfortable and have the freedom to move about as they please.
 Many companies have reported that it’s common for employees to be happier and more productive when they have this type of flexibility.
 Happy employees are more likely to stay with a company long-term, which could decrease overall turnover rates.
+Telecommuting can contribute to overall job satisfaction and work life balance.

 Disadvantages of Telecommuting

 Although working from home seems like a win for all parties involved, not all employees are capable of taking advantage of this arrangement.
+There are pros and cons to working from home.
 Advancements in technology have made communication easier than ever before but some things just can’t be done through a phone or computer.
 Companies have to assess their employees and their duties to make sure that it’s possible to work remotely.
 Some tasks simply require the worker to be present in order to be completed successfully.

 Because working remotely can come with many distractions, companies have to make sure that the employee is both independent and self-motivated enough to be productive outside of the office.
-If the employee is not very good with frequently checking their messages or general time management, they may not be as reliable as they might’ve been in an office setting.
+If the employee is not very good with frequently checking their messages or general time management, they may not be as reliable as they might’ve been in an office space.
+Professional isolation can also be an issue.
 Employees may also get lonely without face-to-face interactions in the office and they may struggle to build relationships with their coworkers.

 Telecommuting isn’t for everyone but it can be quite effective when done properly.
 With the necessary materials and communication skills, mobile work could be even more effective than having a person in the office.
 Be sure to take all of these factors into consideration before hiring or becoming a telecommuter.